jooby-dev/jooby-docs/docs/analog/parameter-types.md

 ## Absolute data multi channel

-Parameter is used to setup absolute data for multichannel device.
+Parameter is used to setup absolute data for device.

 ### Format